wp-plugins/really-simple-series/readme.txt

 You just have to click within the edit *category* screen to enable a series.
 There are no other options.
 There is a shortcode available called
 [rsseries cat="148"], where "148" is a specific category ID, that can be used to display a series of your choice.
 Do not use the [rsseries] shortcode without a category parameter, or it may show all of your blog posts.

+== Screenshots ==

+1. Default display of a series at the bottom of a post
+2. Edit category screen to enable a category for a series

 = Feedback =

 * You can leave feedback in the WordPress.org forums.